material-motion/material-motion/concepts/runtimes.md

     class Runtime
       var paused: Boolean = true

 A Runtime can be in two states: Active or Idle.
 The `state` property is readonly.
+A Runtime is Active so long as any of the following conditions are met:

+- Any Actor are active.
+- Any Gestures are active.

     RuntimeState {
       Idle